 Disability discrimination rights

-Other public functions are also subject to the DDA.
+Other public functions are also subject to the Disabiity Discrimination Act 1995 (DDA).
 For example if the police arrest a disabled person, or interview them in the course of an investigation, that is not providing a service to the person.
 However it is still subject to disability discrimination protection under the DDA as a public function: see Services (including transport): disability discrimination in Northern Ireland>Public functions.